jonidaniel/full-stack-sovelluskehitys-to00bs65-3007/WS05_REST_API/readme.md

 ## How to get started

-- Start command:
+- Start command

   - node app (at root)

-- Install needed dependencies:
+- Install needed dependencies

   - npm i (at root)